It is a non-malignant lesion formed by capillaries that gives rise to small dark red to dark blue marks on the skin.

 The condition is usually marked by a single lesion or multiple papular growths in the scrotum of the males.

 Small, raised, dark red to purple spots can also appear on the shaft of the penis, the inside of the thigh, or the lower part of the abdomen.

 Abnormal groups of blood vessels that occur during fetal development may manifest unilaterally in a group of lesions in the torso or lower leg and, sometimes, in the thighs.

-As time passes, the lesions may undergo changes in shape and size.
+As time passes, the lesions may change shape and size.
 The condition is rare, but it has morphological similarities with malignant melanoma or pigmented basal cell carcinoma.